anki-code/xonsh-cheatsheet/README.md

 ### 2. [Strings and arguments in subprocess commands](https://xon.sh/tutorial_subproc_strings.html)

-The second thing you should remember that xonsh syntax for subprocess commands is very [self-consistent](https://xon.sh/tutorial_subproc_strings.html) but it's differ than sh-lang.
-If you use arguments with quotes or brackets you should clearly understand the difference:
+The second thing comes from the first.
+To escaping the special charecters, special meaning of braces or passing the string to the arguments [use quotes](https://xon.sh/tutorial_subproc_strings.html).
+In most of cases use quotes.

+You should clearly understand the difference:

  <table style="width:100%">
   <tr>